andresmrg/ps_selfstudy/README.md

 The Self study management block gives you the ability to create a manage physical and link courses and will allow your students to request a physical copy of a course.

-This block requires another block named "ps_availablecourses"
+This block requires another block called "ps_availablecourses"

 Features
 --------